huaminghuangtw/Evergreen-Notes/Permanent-Notes/You are the average of the five people you associate with most.md

 Surround yourself with people…

-* you'd want to spend your last day of life with.
+* you’d want to spend your last day of life with.
 	* Take the time to think about who we would want to spend our “last day” of life with—and then spend “tomorrow” with them.
-	* Don't wait until your “last day” to spend time with the people who truly matter—because you never know when that “last day” will come.
+	* Don’t wait until your “last day” to spend time with the people who truly matter—because you never know when that “last day” will come.
 * who make your eyes light up.
 * who think differently than you.